-- 1. Hold up the book and tell students that you will be reading the story a third time but that today you will pause from time to time and ask them to tell what happens on the next page. - 2.
-At different points in the story, before you turn the page, ask this question and tell students to raise their hands if they think they know the answer:
+- 1. Hold up the book and tell students that you will be reading the story a second time, this time all the way through.
+Explain that you will pause from time to time to discuss. - 2.
+At three or four points in the story, before you turn the page, ask students: